cjpgenz/cjpgenz/README.md

 <img src="public/Cockroach%20Janta%20Party%20Petition%20to%20sack%20the%20Education%20Minister.gif" alt="Cockroach Janta Party Petition to sack the Education Minister" width="250">

+### Protest Roll Call — Jantar Mantar June 6
+A dedicated `/6june` page for students and volunteers to RSVP and join the peaceful, constitutional protest at Jantar Mantar.

 ### Contact
 Embedded Google Form for joining, volunteering, or getting in touch.
 Contact details and founder information.